 First responder training

 MGE works closely with police and firefighters who respond to emergencies within our service territory.
-Every year, MGE's Electric and Gas Operations departments conduct safety training with first responders within the communities we serve.
+MGE’s Electric and Gas Operations departments conduct safety training with first responders within the communities we serve.
 MGE also routinely conducts drills with the Madison Fire Department at both of our Madison power plants.
-In this photo, the Madison Fire Department conducts confined space training inside of our Blount Generating Station.

 Natural gas safety and sustainability

-Ensuring reliability and safety are top priorities at MGE along with our environmental commitment.
+Ensuring reliability and safety are top priorities at MGE along with protecting our environment.
 We are committed to continuing to provide the high level of service our customers expect.

 Industry leader in emergency response

 When notified of a potential natural gas emergency, MGE crews continue to earn high marks.
-Again in 2018, our first responders recorded one of the fastest average response times, according to a nationwide industry survey of more than 80 utilities.
+Again in 2019, our total response time ranks in the top 20% of a nationwide industry survey.